DevrexLabs/OrigoDB/docs/modeling/basics/index.md

 ---

 # Basic Modeling
 Most databases are based on single data model.
 Relational, Key/Value, Column store, document, graph etc. OrigoDB is different.
-You can choose from a number of existing data models, extend an existing model or define your own using any NET language.
+You can choose from a number of existing data models, extend an existing model or define your own using any .NET language.
 The modeling section describes defining your own custom domain model.

 An OrigoDB in-memory model is an instance of a single class which derives from `OrigoDb.Core.Model`.
 Start by creating a class that inherits Model and add fields/properties to represent the state of your system, usually strongly typed collections containing custom entities.
 Define Entities, Value Types, Enums, Structs, built-in types.
 Write Command and Query classes to read and write the model.